popekim/dev-docs-en/coding-standards/csharp.md

 ## III.
 Project Settings
 1. For Release builds, treat compiler warnings as errors.

+1. Do not use implicit global using (C# 10.0)

 ## IV.
 Framework Specific Guidelines

 ### A. Auto Serialization/Deserialization (e.g. `System.Text.Json`)

 1. Auto-serializable data must be defined as `class`.

-2. Auto-serializable `class` must not contain any library-specific attribute in it.
+1. Auto-serializable `class` must not contain any library-specific attribute in it.

-3. All data in auto-serializable `class` must be declared/defined via `public` auto properties.
+1. All data in auto-serializable `class` must be declared/defined via `public` auto properties.
 (1-to-1 mapping between properties and member variables)

-4. If you need a read-only property in auto-serializable `class`, make a `public` method instead.
+1. If you need a read-only property in auto-serializable `class`, make a `public` method instead.

-5. Auto-serializable `class` must have only one `public` constructor.
+1. Auto-serializable `class` must have only one `public` constructor.
 This constructor must not take any parameter.

-6. Do not directly call a auto-serialization method. (e.g. `JsonSerializer.Serialize<>()`).
+1. Do not directly call a auto-serialization method. (e.g. `JsonSerializer.Serialize<>()`).
 Make a wrapper method instead to limit the parameter types.

 ### B. XAML Controls

 1. Do not name (i.e, `x:name`) a control unless you absolutely need it

-2. Use pascal casing with prefixed `x` character for the name.
+1. Use pascal casing with prefixed `x` character for the name.

     ```cs
     xLabelName
     ```

-3. Prefix the name with full control type
+1. Prefix the name with full control type

     ```cs
     xLabelName